Golden Temple: Art

 Inlaid ivory work can be witnessed on the doors of the Darshani Deori structure of the complex.
 The structure of the Darshani Deori was made out of shisham wood, the front of the edifice is overlaid with silverwork, including ornamated silver panels.
 The back of the structure is decorated with panels consisting of floral and geometric designs but also animal figuratives, such as deer, tigers, lions, and birds.
 Portions of the inlaid ivory had been coloured red or green, an aspect of the artwork that was praised by H.H.
 Cole for its harmoniousness.

 The oldest extant murals in the complex date back to the 1830s.
 Most of the vast array of murals that once coated the walls of the complex were destroyed in subsequent renovation works conducted under the guise of kar seva, such as by being covered by marble slabs affixed to the walls.
 A prominent artist who painted many of the murals in the complex was Gian Singh Naqqash.
 The mural artwork of the temple consists primarily of floral designs with scattered examples of animal designs and themes.
 There are over 300 different design patterns dispersed all over the walls of the edifice.
 These wall paintings were created by Naqqashi artists, who had developed their own lingo to differentiate their various themes and designs.
 The most prominent design category was referred to as Dehin, which is described as "a medium of expression of the imaginative study of the artist's own creation of idealised forms".
 The base of dehin is known as Gharwanjh.
 Gharwanjh is a "decorative device involving knotted grapples between animals".
 The gharwanjh designs of the Golden Temple features cobras, lions, and elephants holding one another or carrying floral vases which feature fruit and fairies as decoration.
 The decorative border of the dehin is known as Patta, usually utilising creepers for its design.
-Furthermore, some dehin feature designs incorporating aquatic creatures.
+Some feature designs incorporating aquatic creatures.